cascadiajs/2013.cascadiajs.com/data-oriented-programming_gozala.md

 ![gozala](https://raw.github.com/cascadiajs/2013.cascadiajs.com/master/images/gozala.png)

-Irakli likes to thing of himself as a "functional" guy who inroduces interesting ideas from other languages to a JS community.
+Irakli likes to think of himself as a "functional" guy who introduces interesting ideas from other languages to a JS community.
 He is kind of a dreamer, exercising his skills in making web development more [interactive][interactivate] and [(fun)][wisp].
 Well, his definition of fun involves many parenthesis & most of